The Garden at The Berkeley, Knightsbridge

 Dinings SW3, Chelsea

 This popular mews restaurant fuses Japanese and European cuisines.
 Exec chef Masaki Sugisaki and his team have developed a style of sushi and sashimi that changes with the seasons, using the freshest seafood from Cornish day boats.
 They can also draw on a Josper oven to create a range of sumiyaki dishes.
-Alongside the main space there is a sushi counter, a kurabu (mezzanine area seating up to 24) and a beautiful secluded outdoor courtyard space, which has been set up for socially distanced dining.
+Alongside the main space there is a sushi counter, a kurabu (mezzanine area seating up to 24) and a beautiful secluded outdoor courtyard space, which will be specially set up for socially distanced dining.

 Lennox Gardens Mews, Chelsea, SW3 2JH